-Red button ginger thrives in full sun but can also do well in partial shade, especially in particularly hot conditions.
-As a good rule of thumb, plant your red button ginger somewhere that gets at least six to eight hours of direct sunlight a day.
-Red button ginger is also susceptible to sunburn if it's left in direct sunlight for too long, so if you can offer it some afternoon shade, that would be best.
+Red button ginger grows in partial sun or partial shade.
+Plant your red button ginger somewhere that receives at least four hours of direct sunlight each day.
+Red button ginger is also susceptible to sunburn if it's in direct sunlight for too long, so if you can offer it some afternoon shade, that would be best.

 Plant your red button ginger in a soil mixture that is moist but well-draining.
-It will thrive best in a rich and moderately fertile mixture—you can up the nutritional value of your soil by amending it with a bit of organic matter.
-Additionally, red button ginger can thrive in a soil mixture that has a pH level that ranges from neutral to acidic.
+It will thrive best in a rich and moderately fertile soil mix.
+You can increase the nutritional value of your soil by amending it with organic matter.
+Additionally, red button ginger can thrive in a soil mixture with a soil pH level that ranges from neutral to acidic.

-Red button ginger plants love water and should be soaked regularly in order to maintain moist soil.
-In most climates, a once-weekly deep watering is sufficient, but you may need to increase your watering cadence if you're experiencing especially hot or dry weather.
-Ultimately, you should never let the soil dry out completely.
+Red button ginger plants love water and should be soaked regularly to maintain moist soil, requiring at least one inch of water per week.
+A once-weekly deep watering is sufficient in most climates, but you might need to increase your watering cadence in especially hot or dry weather.
+Ultimately, never let the soil dry out completely.